Chu Lingyuan: Biography

 It is not known exactly when she married Emperor Gong, but the marriage took place while he was the Prince of Langye (from 27 December 392, to 27 Jan 419, with an interruption from 404 to April/May 405), during the reign of his developmentally disabled brother Emperor An.
 During their marriage, she bore two daughters – Sima Maoying (who was created the Princess Haiyan), and the Princess Fuyang, whose name is lost to history.

-After the regent Liu Yu killed Emperor An in 419 and made Sima Dewen emperor, she was created empress.
+After the regent Liu Yu killed Emperor An in 419 and made Sima Dewen emperor, she was created empress on 12 February.
 Emperor Gong subsequently was forced to give up the throne to Liu Yu in 420, ending Jin.
 Liu Yu, who established the Liu Song dynasty, created the former Jin emperor the Prince of Lingling, and Empress Chu received the title Princess of Lingling.

 However, Liu Yu viewed the former emperor and any male progeny that he might bear as threats, and therefore had Chu Xiuzhi and Chu Danzhi (both Liu-Song officials) poison any male infants that Princess Chu or his concubines might bear.
 The former emperor himself feared death.
 He lived in the same house as his princess, and they set up a stove next to their bed, cooking their own meals (to try to prevent poisoning), and the princess herself paid for the material of the meals.
 The assassins that Liu Yu sent had little chance to poison him.
 However, in fall 421, Liu Yu sent Chu Danzhi and Chu Yuzhi to meet Princess Chu, and as they gathered in another house, assassins Liu Yu sent jumped into the prince's residence and try to force him to take poison.
 The former emperor refused, stating that Buddhist doctrines prohibited suicide and that those who committed suicide could not receive human bodies in the next reincarnation.
 The assassins therefore used a blanket to cover his head and asphyxiated him.

 Little is known about Princess Chu's life after her husband's death.
-Liu Yu had her adopt a son, presumably another member of the imperial Sima household, to inherit the title of Prince of Lingling, but this adopted son's name and identity is otherwise unknown.
+Liu Yu had her adopt a son Sima Yuanyu, presumably another member of the imperial Sima household, to inherit the title of Prince of Lingling, but Yuanyu's identity is otherwise unknown.
 After the adoption, she became known as the Princess Dowager of Lingling (零陵王太妃).
 Her daughter Sima Maoying married Liu Yu's crown prince Liu Yifu, and after Liu Yu died in 422, Liu Yifu became emperor (as Emperor Shao) and created Sima Maoying empress, although Liu Yifu was himself removed and killed in 424 by imperial officials dissatisfied with his abilities to govern, and Empress Sima was demoted to being Princess of Yingyang.
 The former Jin empress died in August 436 and was buried with imperial honors with her husband Emperor Gong.